psteniusubi/SimpleAPI/README.md

 ### SimpleController.cs

 The API controller gets `IntrospectionClient` from dependency injection.
-For each API request I'm validating the `Authorization` header with `Client.ValidateAuthorization`.
+For each API request I'm validating the `Authorization` header with `ValidateAuthorization`.

 ```c#
     [Route("simple")]